-Auto-Acknowledged (Starting in 2020 data): During Q3 2019, ShotSpotter updated the "autoacknowledge" function of their technology.
+Auto-Acknowledged (2020 data only): During Q3 2019, ShotSpotter updated the "auto-acknowledge" function of their technology.
 Auto-Acknowledge means that the ShotSpotter array detected and identified a pulse event, and their algorithm determined that it was not a gunshot (i.e., fireworks, helicopter sounds, etc.).
 Due to this technology upgrade, these auto-acknowledge detections were removed from the queue for ShotSpotter operators to manually review.
 (Previously, these impulses noises were manually reviewed by ShotSpotter operators and then labeled as fireworks or helicopter noises, and not counted as single or multiple gunshots in the data.)
 This field will have a value of 'TRUE' if the alert is auto-acknowledged by ShotSpotter (indicating that the alert is likely due to fireworks or helicopter noises) and 'FALSE' if the alert is reviewed by a ShotSpotter operator and determined to likely be sounds of gunshots.
 We are providing the Auto-Acknowledged alerts for consistency and transparency in the data, but recommend that users exclude them in their analyses of gunshot detections.

-InDC (Starting in 2020): ShotSpotter occasionally detects sounds of gunshots in neighboring jurisdictions.
+InDC (Starting in 2020): ShotSpotter occasionally does detect sounds of gunshots in neighboring jurisdictions.
 We provide this indicator based on the coordinates of the alert and DC Boundaries (as defined here: https://opendata.dc.gov/datasets/washington-dc-boundary) to make clear which alerts occurred in DC.
 For alerts that have coordinates that fall within DC Boundaries, this field will have a value of 'TRUE'.
-For alerts that have coordinates that fall outside of DC Boundaries, this field will have a value of 'FALSE'.
+The value will be 'FALSE' if the alert fell outside of DC Boundaries.